muhadeel/frozen_lake/README.md

 - The python script `main.py` is an implementation of running the frozen lake environment using all the implemented reinforcement learning methods with two possible versions **Small Lake and Big Lake**.

+- output.md, a file that shows the result of running the main with `small` frozen lake settings.

 - README.md, a read me file for this project.